How to Challenge a Breath Test Result

 You Were Taking Medication

 Just as certain medical conditions can skew the results of a breath test, so too, can certain medications.
 Cough syrup can make the results higher because it contains alcohol.
-Medications for asthma, pain relievers, and dental mediations can also alter the results of a breath test.
+Medications for asthma, pain relievers, and dental medications can also alter the results of a breath test.

 The Breathalyzer Device was not Calibrated Properly